Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 <p>
 <img src="https://imgur.com/R2Nwn9Z.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 2a.
-Set Domain Controller’s NIC Private IP address to be static.
+Go to the networking tab and Set Domain Controller’s NIC Private IP address to be static.
 Go to the networking tab>blue # next to the NIC interface>IP configurations>IP address
 </p>
 <br />